Tam Coc North Central Vietnam, Vietnam Travel Guide

 Pronunciation is , so practice listening.

-Banks typically operate from 8 AM to 11:30 AM and from 1:FROM 1:30 pm to 4:30 PM, Monday to Friday.
+Banks typically operate from 8 AM to 11:30 AM and from 1:FROM 1:FROM 1:30 pm to 4:30 PM, Monday to Friday.
 They are usually closed on weekends.
 It is recommended to handle banking needs during weekday mornings.

 Plan visits to attractions during typical morning to late afternoon hours.